Demographics of Kosovo: Religion

 Most Albanians in Kosovo are Muslim.
 Almost all Muslims in Kosovo are Sunni.
 A small amount of Muslims in Kosovo practice Sufism, mainly in Western Kosovo.
 Most Muslims in Kosovo follow the Hanafi Madhab.

 The Serb population is largely Serbian Orthodox.
-The Catholic Albanian communities are mostly concentrated in Gjakova, Prizren, Klina and a few villages near Peć and Vitina (see laramans).
+The Catholic Albanian communities are mostly concentrated in Gjakova, Prizren, Klina and a few villages near Peja and Viti (see laramans).
 Slavic-speaking Catholics usually call themselves Janjevci or Kosovan Croats.
 Slavic-speaking Muslims in the south of Kosovo are known as the Gorani people.

 Migration

 According to a 2015 report by Geoba.se, Kosovo's current net migration rate is at −3.72, ranking Kosovo 197th, due to the ongoing political and economic crisis.
 The same source gives −0.71 for the 2023 estimate.

 Internally displaced persons

 According to the US CIA, as of 2022, there were 16,000 internally displaced persons, primarily Serbs displaced during the Kosovo War.
 Also, a smaller number of Serbs, Roma, Ashkali, and Egyptians fled their homes in 2004 as a result of violence.